INTERNAL AUDIT UNIT (IA)

 EDUCATION AND/OR TRAINING OF INTERNAL AUDIT UNIT

-Training / Workshop / Conference / Seminar | Organizing Institute | Time and Location |
+| Training / Workshop / Conference / Seminar | Organizing Institute | Time and Location |

-DUTIES AND RESPONSIBILITIES OF IA
+DUTIES AND RESPONSIBILITIES OF THE IA

 - Collaborating with the Audit Committee.

-- Can perform special audit, if necessary.
+- May perform special audits, if necessary.

 - Preparing and storing adequate audit working papers in accordance with applicable regulations.